functionland/fx-fotos/README.md

 # BOX Photos development guide
 Note: Project is still in alpha phase and not production ready.
-We aim to release beta version by end of June 2021.
+We aim to release beta version by end of August 2021.

 [Intro Blog](https://dev.to/fx/google-photos-open-source-alternative-with-react-native-80c)